 1999 – Juliet Davenport founds Good Energy as part of Good Energy Group PLC

-Good Energy was an entirely new kind of UK energy company – a small, green sustainable supplier in an industry of coal, oil and gas giants supplying households and businesses.
-We want to give people a better choice: 100% renewable electricity from a company committed to growing the UK renewables industry and we’ve stayed true to that ever since.
+Good Energy was an entirely new kind of UK energy company – a small, green sustainable supplier in an industry of coal, nuclear and gas giants supplying households and businesses.
+We want to give people a better choice: 100% renewable electricity from a company committed to growing the UK renewables industry.

 2002 – Juliet Davenport becomes CEO of the Good Energy Group, and it makes its first share offering